Kevin-Jonaitis/ShoppingApplication/README.txt

 showcase some of my backend skills, so I built a custom authenticator and password saver.
 Obviously there were easier ways to do this(using built in frameworks), but again, wanted to showcase my coding skills :D
 3) I used mongoDB for the DB.
-This scales better than SQL DBs, and our data is not complex nor has complex queries(and probably wont be in the future) so no need for SQL.
+This scales better than SQL DBs, and the data is not complex nor has complex queries(and probably wont be in the future) so no need for SQL.

 #How to run
 -go to the top level ShoppingApplication directory and run: docker-compose up
 -this should bring up all 3 containers(frontend, backend, db).
-I had some problems with configuring the frontend to point to the backend server; if it's not configured correctly, please check the ip of the docker box using: docker-machine ip and then set line 27 in the docker-compose.yml to that ip:
+I had some problems with configuring the frontend to point to the backend server.
+You can tell it's misconfigured because the "items" tab wont show anything.
+If that's the case, please check the ip of the docker box using: docker-machine ip and then set line 27 in the docker-compose.yml to that ip:
 #      REACT_APP_BACKEND_URL: http://<newIp>:8080